fmartinache/xaosim/README.rst

 - shmview: a python GUI using the shared memory library to visualize the 2D data structures.
 The current version of shmview is no longer based on the pygame framework but on Qt5.
-This program benefits from an additional module designed by Eric Jeschke (eric@naoj.org) to make it multi-thread safe.
+This program benefits from an additional module designed by python guru Eric Jeschke (Subaru Telescope) to make it multi-thread safe.

 Release Notes:
 -------------

 - March 2019: XAOSIM is now fully Python 3 compliant.
 - May 2020: XAOSIM was rewritten during the COVID19 lockdown to accomodate emerging needs: segmented mirrors, higher fidelity DM simulation for fine focal plane-based metrology, Shack-Hartman camera, the ability to change the filter of the camera without altering the rest of the system.